 - Transparency of status and process

-Although we prioritized these items, it became clear that they were relative equal inputs to the design of a system, because disregarding any of them decreased the fidelity of information available to the designers.
+Although we prioritized these items, it became clear that they were roughly equal inputs into the design of the system, because disregarding any of them reduced the fidelity of the information available to the designers.
 When it comes to balance, it is imperative to name all the relevant concepts.
 If you do, as many do, make quality an attribute of the others, it ultimately gets lost.
-For clinical trials, even the possibility of missing quality means it should be elevated. Â In Management by Design I make the point that we have to think of these balance elements as a mass of inputs to the design, not as discrete items that can be prioritized.
-For balance to take place, you have to consider all of the variables and their relative weight against each other that creates the balance.
-Prioritize one item over the other and the balance is lost.
+In clinical trials, even the possibility of missing quality should be elevated.
+In Management by Design, I argue that we should think of these balancing elements as a mass of inputs to the design, not as discrete items that can be prioritized.
+For balance to take place, you have to consider all the variables and their relative weights against each other that create the balance.
+Prioritize one item over the other, and the balance is lost.

-The next part of the methodology looks at proportion through variety and emphasis. Â We had a very long talk about visual data input.
-The system that was being described was one where a document is placed into the system, and then tagged with attributes.
+The next part of the methodology looks at proportion through variety and emphasis.
+We had a very long talk about visual data input.
+The system described was one in which a document is placed into the system and then tagged with attributes.
 I played a visual thinker who found this boring.
-I didn’t do a good job of tagging because the act of tagging was boring.
+I didn’t do a good job of tagging because tagging itself was boring.
 I did the minimum I had to do, rather than the most effective tags for the work.
-So our discussion talked about ways to integrate visual interaction elements in the design, which is not in the current design, and may not even be possible.
-If it is the later, that doing this work isn’t possible, then those charged with communication and adoption need to make sure they understand who will be affected by this design efficiency and how to get them on board, even though their preferred approach to work differs from the way the system will be implemented.
+So our discussion focused on ways to integrate visual interaction elements into the design, which is not currently present and may not even be possible.
+If it is the latter, that doing this work isn’t possible, then those charged with communication and adoption need to make sure they understand who will be affected by this design efficiency and how to get them on board, even though their preferred approach to work differs from the way the system will be implemented.

-In the case of the workshop, we discuss the strategic goal as being the development of a quality solution to the disease, conducted in a cost effective way. Â Objectives at this level were the first clinical trial that had a high level of compliance as managed by the new system.
+In the case of the workshop, we discuss the strategic goal as the development of a high-quality solution to the disease, delivered cost-effectively.
+Objectives at this level were the first clinical trials to achieve high compliance, as managed by the new system.
 The second objective was to retire paper.
-We discussed that for the employee experience, to consider celebrating these moments, not just putting out an e-mail recording them.
+We discussed that for the employee experience, we need to consider celebrating these moments, not just putting out an email recording them.

 Policy